The Tarn: Lake

-Since 1903, the lake itself has been referred to as The Tarn, before this time it was called Starbuck's Pond, but this name is no longer used.
+Since 1903, the lake itself has been referred to as The Tarn, before this time it was called Starbuck's Pond, although this name is no longer in use, there is a residential cul-de-sac road named Starbuck Close approximately 600 m northeast of the lake, on the other side of Royal Blackheath Golf Course.
 The lake is approximately 230 m long, east to west, and its width fluctuates between 20 m and 50 m, being wider at the western end.
 The lake is just over 2 acres in area, mostly within the public park section, with the eastern end being within the bird sanctuary part, and the easternmost tip of the lake falling outside the grounds onto Royal Blackheath Golf Course.
 There are two small circular islands on the western side of the lake, and on the eastern side are a series of weirs, east of the footbridge.
 The eastern side of the lake, is fed by several inflows, several small straight drainage streams, coming from Royal Blackheath Golf Course to the east and northeast, and a larger natural stream coming from the south named, Little Quaggy.
 The Lake drains into a natural stream on the west side keeping the name Little Quaggy, which flows west from the lake, and joins the River Quaggy near Horn Park.
 Sometimes the lake has been covered in algae, but there has been efforts to reduce this, as it has caused harm to the birds.

 Few species of fish live in the lake, but there is a population of stickleback.

 Bird sanctuary, nature reserve

 While birds and other wildlife obviously live and visit the whole wooded area, half The Tarn site is not usually open to the public, and is designated specifically as a bird sanctuary nature reserve 4.5 acre in size.
-The majority of the bird sanctuary is a wooded area northeast of the park and lake and fenced off from the public area, although a smaller strip extends round south of the lake following the railway line.
+The bird sanctuary is a wooded area northeast of the park and lake and fenced off from the public area.
 Numerous bird species are seen in The Tarn Bird Sanctuary and lake including Mallard, Feral pigeon, Canada goose, rose-ringed parakeet, Eurasian blue tit, coal tit, common blackbird, Eurasian collared dove, great tit, long-tailed tit, Eurasian magpie, tufted duck, cormorant, carrion crow, Jay, European robin, house sparrow, starling, dunnock,. and swan In connection with the Royal Society for the Protection of Birds, people have used The Tarn site to help with the Big Garden Birdwatch.
-A butterfly garden has also been set up in the garden near the bridge.
-Other wildlife that appears in The Tarn includes, foxes, squirrels and frogs.
+A butterfly garden has also been set up in the garden just north of the bridge.
+Other wildlife that appears in The Tarn includes, foxes, squirrels, frogs. and bats.